reverbrobotics/rero_core_dist/README.md

 The nlu parameter defines a path to a natural language model.
 Please see the section on creating a custom NLU model for more information

-**IF THE SERVICE SECTION OF THE CONFIG FILE IS CHANGED, YOU MUST RESTART THE CORE SERVICE FOR THE CHANGES TO TAKE EFFECT**
+**IF THE CONFIG FILE IS CHANGED, YOU MUST RESTART THE CORE SERVICE FOR THE CHANGES TO TAKE EFFECT**

 ```
 sudo service rerocore restart